James Taylor White

 of Elizabeth and James Taylor White's six known children, two would be dead,

-two would be living in Indian territory, and two would settle in the North Carolina
+two would settle in Spanish territory, and two would remain in the North Carolina

 Christenson, Elroy, website, John Hollaway Family.